erc1337-Coffee/pizza-farm/README.md

 ## Run

-- Deposit your pets on the wallet
+- Deposit your pets on the wallet (don't run internet scripts on your main wallet u dumbo)
 - Deposit some BTC to cover the fees
 - Start the script
 ```bash